 This reliability measure is proposed to be used as a Moving Ahead for Progress in the 21st Century national freight performance measure.
-By comparing the reliability index number for each corridor year by year, MoDOT can determine if the corridor has become less or more reliable.
+By annually comparing the reliability index number for each corridor, MoDOT can determine if the corridor has become less or more reliable.
 A lower index for a succeeding year means reliability has improved.

-This measure uses the Truck Reliability Index, a ratio of the total truck travel time needed to ensure ontime arrival four out of five times to the agency-determined threshold speed of 5 mph below the speed limit.
+This measure uses the Truck Reliability Index, a ratio of the total truck travel time needed to ensure on-time arrival four out of five times to the agencydetermined threshold speed of 55 mph in St. Louis and Kansas City, and 65 mph in all other rural areas.
 The ratio is used to gauge consistency in truck freight travel times.
-The data for 2013 includes the months July through December.
 Further guidance about data requirements and measure methodology will be forthcoming from the Federal Highway Administration.